MGT415: A Practical Introduction to Cyber Security Risk Management

 - Risk Assessment Case Study

-Students need to bring a laptop with Microsoft Office 2007 (or later) or an equivalent spreadsheet tool installed on it.
+Students need to bring a computer to class with Microsoft Office 2010 (or later) installed on it.
 The ability to open Microsoft Excel files is a must.
-Students may choose to bring a laptop with another spreadsheet program installed on it, however the tools provided in class have only been thoroughly tested with Microsoft Office products, therefore it is recommended that students bring a copy of Microsoft Office 2007 or later installed on their machine.
-A USB port is also required.
+Students may choose to bring a computer with another spreadsheet program installed on it, however the tools provided in class have only been thoroughly tested with Microsoft Office products, and certain functionality in the tools will not work properly with other spreadsheet programs.
+Therefore it is recommended that students bring a copy of Microsoft Office 2010 or later installed on their machine.

 If you have additional questions about the laptop specifications, please contact email@example.com.